 - 10 mg/mL injectable: Comes in a light brown box, with label “Meperidine” on a black font, made of a clear solution

 - 50 mg/mL oral solution: Comes in a white bottle labeled “Meperidine”, made of a clear solution

 - 50 mg tablet: White, round, has a horizontal line at the middle, with an imprint of “381 b”

 - 100 mg tablet: White, round, with an imprint of “382” and “barr”

 - 100 mg tablet (another variant): White, round, with an imprint of “51” and “E”-shaped logo

-Having adequate knowledge of what color is Demerol, its dosages, as well as its generic variants, can help you identify if substance abuse is present in your loved on or even yourself.
+Having adequate knowledge of what color is Demerol, its dosages, as well as its generic variants, can help you identify if substance use disorder is present in your loved on or even yourself.
 Acting right away once you suspect Demerol addiction is crucial to avoid the adverse side effects such as overdose.

 Opioid analgesics such as Demerol are known to easily cause dependencies, addiction, and eventual overdose.
 It also helps to know about the signs of Demerol addiction and its potential health consequences when used long-term.